-Now, on to the import part of smoking…the meat.
+Now, on to the important part of smoking…the meat.
 Pretty much everybody from the south knows that pulled pork is a classic dish that can be found on menus at BBQ joints and even fancy restaurants.
 I’m not really sure if folks actually know which part of the pig this goodness comes from.
 Often, people refer to cooking a pork butt when actually they are cooking a cut of meat that comes from the pork shoulder.
-It’s inexpensive and depending on the size of meat you get, can feed a crowd.
+It’s inexpensive and depending on the size of the meat you get, you can feed a crowd.

 How To Smoke a Pork Shoulder

 This recipe for smoked, pulled pork was the second thing I cooked in the smoker.
-I had successfully smoked 2 whole chickens and was ready to move on to something more, let’s say, difficult.
+I have successfully smoked 2 whole chickens and was ready to move on to something more, let’s say, difficult.
 Well, I could not have been more wrong regarding the level of difficulty for this dish.
-Preparing the pork shoulder was easy, since all I did was sprinkle on my homemade spice rub.
+Preparing the pork shoulder was easy since all I did was sprinkle on my homemade spice rub.
 Then it was on to the smoker.
 Actually, the hardest part was setting the timer and waiting.
 Y’all already know that I work really hard at being patient, so I was like a little kid at Christmas waiting for that needle to register the right temperature so that I could pull that glorious hunk of meat out of the smoker!
-After “pulling” the succulent meat into bite size pieces, I served it up.
+After “pulling” the succulent meat into bite-size pieces, I served it up.
 I kept things nice and simple with just the juicy, flavorful pork, slaw and a little cornbread.
 It’s hard to describe how happy those people around my table were.
 It looks like trying something new pays off!

 - 1 6 pound pork shoulder